 The last stop on your 10 day Thailand itinerary should be a trip down south to the beach.
 I would recommend Phuket, but Koh Samui is a good alternative if you prefer.
 Generally speaking, a lot of the information is similar if you want to go to Koh Samui.
 Ending your 10 days in Thailand on the beach is the perfect relaxing way to finish off your trip.

 Phuket is another super easy flight from Chiang Mai (airport code: CNX) to Phuket (airport code: HKT).
 These flights will run you something between $30-100 one way, again depending on what time of year you’re traveling.
-You can take a taxi from the airport, or opt to pre-arrange a shared or private transfer.
+You can take a taxi from the airport, or opt to pre-arrange a private transfer.

 –Where to Stay in Phuket–